MTV's Best Kiss Nominations Had A Few Typos

-The MTV Movie & TV Awards will honor some of our favorite movie and TV moments come June 18, but there's one category that has us raising eyebrows.
+The MTV Movie & TV Awards will honour some of our favourite movie and TV moments come 18th June, but there's one category that has us raising eyebrows.
 This year's Best Kiss nominees include Nick Robinson and Keiynan Lonsdale from Love, Simon, KJ Apa and Camila Mendes from Riverdale, and...
 Millie Bobby Brown and Finn Wolfhard from Stranger Things.

 "I think Finn and I have to kiss," Brown apparently said while filming the scene, which didn't originally include the smooch.
 "The fans are going to be so mad if we don't."